databrary/curation/README.md

 ### tools/scripts

-**csv2json.py**: This is the main ingest script which takes the session and/or participant .CSV files for any given dataset and converts it into a .JSON file which can then be uploaded to `https://nyu.databrary.org/volume/{VOLUME_ID}/ingest` to start the ingest process.
+**csv2json.py**: This is the main ingest script which takes the session and/or participant .CSV files for any given dataset and converts it into a .JSON file (located in the /output folder) which can then be uploaded to `https://nyu.databrary.org/volume/{VOLUME_ID}/ingest` to start the ingest process.
+Select Run to run the ingest, leave both check boxes blank to check the JSON, Select Overwrite to overwrite existing session data.

 * Usage (traditional ingest - pre-assisted curation):

     python csv2json.py -s {path to session csv file} -p {path to participant csv file} -f {output JSON name} -n {Full name of volume on Databrary (must match)}

+    Example: Users-MacBook-Pro:scripts user$ python csv2json.py -s /temp/sessions_template_test.csv -p /temp/participants_template_test.csv -f bergtest -n "ACLEW Project"

 * Usage (assisted curation)